Coral reef: Sponges

-Sponges are essential for the functioning of the coral reef that system.
-Algae and corals in coral reefs produce organic material.
-This is filtered through sponges which convert this organic material into small particles which in turn are absorbed by algae and corals.
-Sponges are essential to the coral reef system however, they are quite different from corals.
-While corals are complex and many celled while sponges are very simple organisms with no tissue.
-They are alike in that they are both immobile aquatic invertebrates but otherwise are completely different.

-Types of sponges-

-There are several different species of sea sponge.
-They come in multiple shapes and sizes and all have unique characteristics.
-Some types of sea sponges include; the tube sponge, vase sponge, yellow sponge, bright red tree sponge, painted tunicate sponge, and the sea squirt sponge.

-Medicinal Qualities of Sea Sponges-

-Sea sponges have provided the base for many life saving medications.
-Scientists began to study them in the 1940's and after a few years, discovered that sea sponges contain properties that can stop viral infections.
-The first drug developed from sea sponges was released in 1969.
+Sea sponges are an important component of coral reef communities.
+There are 420 species of sponges in coral reefs from Indonesia, 486 species in coral reefs from Indian waters, and 1500 species in the Great Barrier Reef from Australia.

+Sponges occupy an important role as detritivores in coral reef food webs by recycling detritus to higher trophic levels through their sponge loop.
+For example, several sponge species are able to convert dissolved organic matter (DOM) derived from corals and algae into sponge detritus, which serves as food for species incapable of directly consuming DOM.

+Sponges with photosynthesizing endosymbionts also produce up to three times more oxygen, as well as more organic matter than they consume.
+Such contributions to their habitats' resources are significant along Australia's Great Barrier Reef but relatively minor in the Caribbeans.

+Aside from producing nutrition, sponges also provide microhabitats for various invertebrates, as well as some fish species.

 Fish

 Over 4,000 species of fish inhabit coral reefs.
 The reasons for this diversity remain unclear.
 Hypotheses include the "lottery", in which the first (lucky winner) recruit to a territory is typically able to defend it against latecomers, "competition", in which adults compete for territory, and less-competitive species must be able to survive in poorer habitat, and "predation", in which population size is a function of postsettlement piscivore mortality.
-Healthy reefs can produce up to 35 tons of fish per square kilometer each year, but damaged reefs produce much less.
+Healthy reefs can produce up to 35 tons of fish per square kilometre each year, but damaged reefs produce much less.

 Invertebrates

 Sea urchins, Dotidae and sea slugs eat seaweed.
 Some species of sea urchins, such as Diadema antillarum, can play a pivotal part in preventing algae from overrunning reefs.
 Researchers are investigating the use of native collector urchins, Tripneustes gratilla, for their potential as biocontrol agents to mitigate the spread of invasive algae species on coral reefs.
 Nudibranchia and sea anemones eat sponges.

-A number of invertebrates, collectively called "cryptofauna," inhabit the coral skeletal substrate itself, either boring into the skeletons (through the process of bioerosion) or living in pre-existing voids and crevices.
+A number of invertebrates, collectively called "cryptofauna", inhabit the coral skeletal substrate itself, either boring into the skeletons (through the process of bioerosion) or living in pre-existing voids and crevices.
 Animals boring into the rock include sponges, bivalve mollusks, and sipunculans.
 Those settling on the reef include many other species, particularly crustaceans and polychaete worms.